 Stage Three of IRS Attack on Deadbeat Taxpayers – Tax Lien

 The IRS has the power to ruin your credit score for all of eternity.
 Well, at least through the end of your life.
 A tax lien can be placed on your credit, which means you won’t be able to apply for new credit.
 If you own a house, you might experience a tax lien placed on your home, which will make it impossible to renovate or sell.
-If you’re still standing by waiting to see what happens next and making no plans to pay the IRS owed taxes, you might see the tax liens turn into full blown “seizures”, where the IRS takes it upon themselves to sell your property to recover the tax debt you owe.
+If you’re still standing by waiting to see what happens next and making no plans to pay the IRS owed taxes, you might see the tax liens turn into full blown “seizures”, where the IRS takes it upon themselves to sell your property to recover the taxes owed you owe.

 Stage Four of IRS Attack on Deadbeat Taxpayers – Wage Garnishment